-• Artificial Intelligence Enterprises (www.a-i.com), a small Israeli group led by Jason Hutchens, working towards the creation of an AI conversation system of the Webmind Conversational Engine type, based on language comprehension, semantic and so forth led by Hugo de Garis, a kind of cellular automata implementation.
+- Artificial Intelligence Enterprises (www.a-i.com), a small Israeli group led by Jason Hutchens, working towards the creation of an Al conversation system of the Webmind Conversational Engine type, based on language comprehension, semantic and so forth - CAM Brain project started at ATR in Japan and continued at StarLab in Brussels - led by Hugo de Garis, a kind of cellular automata implementation.
 It's co-author is a Pole - Andrzej Buller (Gdansk Artificial Brain Initiative).
 According to Buller, the Japanese decided to alter the premise of the project and to keep a significant part of it secret.